 AUTUMN 2018 REGISTRATION

-Registration for our after-school tech clubs is now open.
+Registration for our after-school tech clubs is now concluding - please see the link below for remaining availability.

 Autumn 2018 term for evening and weekend classes runs for 12 weeks, beginning the week of 10 September and concluding the week of 3 December.
 There will be no classes October 27th-November 2nd.